ItsRiprod/DeskThing/README.md

 For a video walkthrough of v0.6.0, go to [this video](https://youtu.be/nC65O1nP-pk?si=dxUEF6wyzLI2Z72U)

 ---
-> All instructions are up-to-date as late of v0.8.0-beta.
+> All instructions are up-to-date as late of v0.9.0-beta.
 Later versions may differ in functionality and setup
 <details>
    <summary><h2>✨ Features</h2></summary>

 <img src="readme_images/bar.svg" style="width: 100%;" alt="Click to see the source">

 The DeskThing is a simple CarThing Chromium-based website that can communicate with a Desktop APP on your computer.
 The CarThing can:

+Note: Not all of these are updated and are pending a revision.
+This is new as of v0.7.0

 - ### All In One Package 📦
    - [X] Download apps directly from the Desktop App GUI